Azure/azure-rest-api-specs/README.md

 The next step in the process after a spec is completed is to generate SDKs and API reference documentation.
 Go to the [Azure Developer Experience guide](https://github.com/Azure/adx-documentation-pr) for more information.

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._Folder PATH listing for volume Windows
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._